Mimosa pudica

 Mould developing on the soil means two things - too little light and over-watering.
 Despite the harmlessness of the mould, it'll prove unsightly to most gardeners and is therefore removed once known.
 To remove, replace the top two inches of the soil for a fresh batch of 'Houseplant' compost.
 Either increase the amount of light received (no direct sunlight for the first few weeks to prevent environmental shock) or decrease the frequency of waters slightly.
 If the mould is accompanied by yellowing lower leaves, you may also have a case of root rot.

 Carl Linnaeus first penned the species and genus (Mimosa) in 1753 during a trip to Central America.
 M. pudica has native origins to Central and South America but has now been artificially introduced to parts of Africa and South-East Asia.
 They're generally considered a weed that can affect agricultural cultivation of many plants, for example, Bananas, Papaya, Corn and Tomatoes.
-In 2017, neuroscientist Greg Gage electrically connected a M. pudica to a Venus flytrap.
-He discovered that when one's trichomes were thigmonastically triggered, it caused the other plant's leaves to do so, too.
+In 2017, neuroscientist Greg Gage electrically connected a M. pudica to a Venus Fly Trap.
+He discovered that when its trichomes were triggered, the action caused the other plant's leaves to do so, too.

 Many plant parts have a naturally-occurring chemical called 'mimosine', which reportedly has many medicinal properties including the regeneration of nerve stimulation and even antidepressant properties.
 (Martínez et al., 1996).